Ensifera-rules/Ensifera-SRD/pages/exploration.md

 Running vertical jump: 60 cm.

 ### Falling
-2 meters or less: no damage.
+* 2 meters or less: no damage.
-3 to 6 meters: you lose 1 HP.
+* 3 to 6 meters: you lose 1 HP.
-7 to 12 meters: you are reduced to 0 HP (save against death).
+* 7 to 12 meters: you are reduced to 0 HP (save against death).
-13+ meters: death.
+* 13+ meters: death.
-Falling while secured by a rope and anchor point: height is based on lenght of the rope from the anchor point.
+- Falling while secured by a rope and anchor point: height is based on lenght of the rope from the anchor point.
 The climber still take damage as above due to shock absorption.
 1-in-6 chance that the anchor point will give away, 2-in-6 if climbing on ice or a particularly brittle material.

-### Social
-Most social interactions are managed through simple roleplay.
-Characters try to use relevant levers to influence the people they are interacting with.
-Reputation, relationship history and trust are important factors.
-As with other actions, test Presence if necessary.
+- Falling in water: under 20 meters no damage.
+Up to 30 meters, lose 1 HP.
+Beyond, save against Death.
+The depth of the water must be at least equal to half the height of the fall to not crush yourself at the bottom.

-### Oaths
+### Drowning
-An oath may be taken by one or more persons at a time.
-They must declare:
-* In whose name they are taking the oath.
-* What they promise to do.
-* The punishment for breaking the oath.

-#### Chances of success
-By default, an oath has a 2-in-6 chance of success:
-+1 if you touch a sacred object;
-+1 if you perform a sacrifice to seal it (this can be as simple as slashing your hand and spilling your blood to seal your word);
-+1 if the proposed punishment is particularly horrible.
-The more you increase the odds, the more seriously others will take your oath.
-#### Test
-The test is made in secret by the Referee, once per oath and per group.
-If unsuccessful, the oath is held only by honour.
-If successful, the oath is mixed with magic and breaking it results in the announced punishment, most often in the days that follow via a brutal «coincidence».
-The Referee decides whether or not the oath is broken, depending on the considerations of the deity, saint, lord or person (‘I swear the oath, on my mother’) in whose name the oath was made.
+A character must save against Capture every minute, and drown in case of failure.

 # Encounters
 This section is written for the Referee.